-Even before the pandemic, text messaging platforms were revolutionizing the way medical practices and practitioners engaged with patients and clients.
-Stemming from the simple appointment reminder text, SMS has helped patients and physicians communicate and engage in new and meaningful ways.
+Even before the pandemic, text messaging platforms were revolutionising medical practices and practitioners engaged with patients and clients.
+Stemming from the simple appointment reminder, SMS text has helped patients and physicians communicate and engage in new and meaningful ways.

-Let’s examine some considerations before we explore the six ways you can effectively use text messaging to improve the healthcare experience.
+Let’s examine some considerations before we explore how text messages can effectively improve the overall healthcare experience.

 Things to consider before adding text messaging solutions

-73% of customers globally prefer text messaging to other forms of communication, but catering for all communication preferences is important when it comes to healthcare.
+73% of customers globally prefer text messaging to other forms of communication.
+However, catering to all communication preferences is important when it comes to healthcare.
 Ensure you offer SMS as an option and retain consent before moving ahead.

-Develop internal and external policies that cover privacy, compliance as well as remit and scope.
+Develop internal and external policies that cover privacy and compliance, as well as remit and scope.

 If you’re using other communication channels, consider how SMS can improve or strengthen current tactics.
-For example, if you are sending email (20% open rate) appointment confirmations that are rarely read, consider adding a text message (98% open rate) in parallel or sending a follow-up text if a patient does not respond
+For example, if you are sending email appointment confirmations that are rarely read (20% open rate), consider adding a text message (98% open rate) in parallel.

-If you’re already using a healthcare management platform, make sure you seek out integrations that allow you to plug text messaging directly in.
+If you’re using a healthcare management platform, seek an integrated solution so that you can plug in text messaging directly.
 This will save you time switching between platforms and provide a whole host of other benefits.

 RELATED: Peruse our entire integrations marketplace to see what we have on offer to make your life easier when integrating SMS!

 Pick your SMS messaging partner wisely!
 Ensure they understand and can advise you on compliance.
 They should also be able to support you with a product and service that will maintain security and privacy.
 When it comes to patient’s communications, this is essential!